Paul Gallagher (footballer): Barrow

+On 11 February 2026, Gallagher was dismissed after losing all five of his matches in charge, with the club sitting three points above the relegation zone at the time of his departure.
+His five consecutive defeats without a win represented the lowest win percentage of any Barrow manager to take charge of at least five matches in the club's 125-year history.

 International career

 Gallagher's form for Blackburn Rovers in January 2004 impressed Berti Vogts, then manager of Scotland, who described him as "very quick, strong and with good body movement."
 He made his international debut on 18 February 2004 as a 67th-minute substitute in a 4–0 defeat against Wales.